Tuwaiq-Academy-Training/project02/README.md

 - deleteing a specific message

 whether this be in a group or private, make sure to not allow the users to delete other people's messages, only allow them to do so on their messages

+- Presistance

+All the messages and information should not get reset on a server restart, so to save them in case of a shutdown,

+just write everything to json files and use them throughout your program

 ## Testing